GoogleCloudPlatform/software-delivery-workshop/labs/gke-progression/README.md

 Congratulations!
 You deployed the sample app!
 Next, you'll set up a pipeline for continuously and deploying your changes.

 ## Automating deployments for git branches

+In this section you will set up a trigger that will execute a Cloudbuild job on commit of any branch other than `main`.
+The Cloud Build file used here will automatically create a namespace and deployment for any existing or new branches, allowing developers to preview their code before integration with the main branch.

 1. Set up the trigger:

+    The key component of this trigger is the use of the `branchName` parameter to match `main` and the `invertRegex` parameter which is set to true and alters the `branchName` pattern to match anything that is not `main`.
+For your reference you can find the following lines in `build/branch-trigger.json`.

+    ```console
+      "branchName": "main",
+      "invertRegex": true
+    ```

+    Additionally the last few lines of the Cloud Build file used with this trigger create a namespace named after the branch that triggered the job, then deploys the application and service within the new namespace.
+For your reference you can find the following lines in `build/branch-cloudbuild.yaml`

+    ```console
+      kubectl get ns ${BRANCH_NAME} || kubectl create ns ${BRANCH_NAME}
+      kubectl apply --namespace ${BRANCH_NAME} --recursive -f k8s/deployments/dev
+      kubectl apply --namespace ${BRANCH_NAME} --recursive -f k8s/services
+    ```

+    Now that you understand the mechanisms in use, create the trigger with the gcloud command below.
     ```sh
     gcloud beta builds triggers create cloud-source-repositories \
       --trigger-config build/branch-trigger.json